Racing Surfaces Explained: Turf vs All-Weather

 Polytrack

 An artificial surface made from a blend of sand, fibres, and recycled materials, coated in wax.
-Used at Lingfield, Kempton, Chelmsford, and Great Leighs.
+Used at Lingfield, Kempton, and Chelmsford City.
 Polytrack drains rapidly, producing consistent going year-round — typically described as “standard” or “standard to slow.”
-The elimination of the going variable makes Polytrack form more repeatable and speed figures more comparable across meetings.
+Reducing the going variable makes Polytrack form more repeatable and speed figures more comparable across meetings — though the surface is not a fixed constant, and watering still nudges it between standard, standard to slow and standard to fast.

 Tapeta

 A newer synthetic surface, different from Polytrack in composition and behaviour.
-Tapeta uses a mix of sand, wax, and fibres, but its blend produces a surface that rides faster than Polytrack and offers less cushion.
-Wolverhampton and Newcastle race on Tapeta, and the two tracks produce distinct form despite sharing a surface.
+Tapeta uses a mix of sand, wax, and fibres, but its higher wax-and-fibre blend produces a surface that tends to ride a touch deeper than Polytrack, with more cushion and a more energy-absorbing footfall.
+Wolverhampton, Newcastle and Southwell race on Tapeta, and the three tracks produce distinct form despite sharing a surface.
+Because it absorbs and returns energy more gradually, Tapeta tends to suit longer-striding, hold-up types better than the sharper-actioned speed horses that thrive on Polytrack.

 Wolverhampton is a tight, left-handed oval — one of the sharpest tracks in the country.
 The combination of Tapeta and tight bends creates a severe bias toward horses that break well and race prominently.
 Wide runners consistently lose ground on the turns, and horses drawn high in sprints have a measurable disadvantage.
-Newcastle, by contrast, is a wide, galloping track.
-The same surface plays far more fairly because the bends are gentler and the straight is longer.
+Newcastle, by contrast, is wider and more galloping, with the only all-weather straight mile and an uphill finish — it is fairer on the turns than Wolverhampton, but that stiff rise to the line tests stamina and punishes lone front-runners, making it the hardest all-weather track to make all on.
+Southwell, the third Tapeta course, is another tight, left-handed circuit; it raced on Fibresand from 1989 until December 2021, when it became Britain’s third Tapeta track, so its pre-2021 form is on a different surface and should be treated with caution.

 Do not treat Polytrack and Tapeta as the same surface.
 A horse that performs well on Polytrack at Lingfield may not reproduce that form on Tapeta at Wolverhampton — and vice versa.
 The market routinely treats all all-weather form as interchangeable.
 It is not.
 Track shape and surface composition produce different results.
 Assess each track individually.